ji-podhead/ji-podhead/README.md

  <div style="display: flex; flex-direction: column; align-items: center;">

   <div align="left" >
-      Im Ji from Berlin. <br>You can find some of my projects and code here on GitHub, but only about 10%. <br> I also have a bunch of Python AI stuff, games, Houdini projects which is not available here.<br> I like to ride bikes, I like synthesizers, kung fu and im a huge vs code enthusiast :D
+      Hi, Im Ji from Berlin. <br>You can find some of my projects and code here on GitHub, but only about 10%. <br> I also have a bunch of Python AI stuff, games, Houdini projects which is not available here.<br> I like to ride bikes, I like synthesizers, kung fu and im a huge vs code enthusiast :D
     </div></div>
  </div>
 </div>